Newsletter | Monday, October 24th 2016

 Otto, the self-driving vehicle company owned by Uber, announced its prototype had successfully hauled 51,7444 cans of Budweiser from Fort Collins to Colorado Springs, in a 120-mile journey (here’s a video to see for yourself).
 To be clear, there was still a professional driver in the truck.
 His purpose was to activate the system’s autonomous drive mode and navigate the vehicle onto Interstate 25.
 Though once on the highway, the driver was able to lazily kick back (maybe even catch a few Z’s).
 From there, he let the truck do the rest of the work.

 So, how do these “self-driving” trucks actually work?

 The march toward a future of self-driving trucks continues even on the other side of the planet…in Singapore.
-Singapore’s Land Transport Authority plans to conduct a trial using a pair of hybrid buses to shuttle passengers between Nanyang Technical University and CleanTech Park, which are about one mile apart.
+Singapore’s Land Transport Authority plans to conduct a trial using a pair of hybrid buses to shuttle passengers.
+They’d travel between Nanyang Technical University and CleanTech Park, which are about one mile apart.
 While the distance may not seem as impressive as Otto’s 150 mile trek, the pilot project represents a relatively new shift in thinking around autonomous vehicles: a driverless future is coming – but it won’t start with self-driving cars.

 How do you feel about computerized bugs crawling up and down your body?